petra66orii/cats-are-love/README.md

 ### Services Page

 The services page contains the price list that the shelter offers in order to help the new owner assure that their new pet has all of the necessary vaccines and medical procedures done before going to their new forever home.
-This helps the user not consider adoption an overwhleming process by letting the shelter take over when it comes to medical procedures.
+This helps the user not to think of adoption as an overwhleming process by letting the shelter take over when it comes to medical procedures.
 Below the table there is a description about every service provided and why it's a good (and absolutely necessary) thing to do in order to have a healthy pet.
 At the bottom of the page there is a gallery of cats of all ages around the shelter.

 ![Price list section screenshot](assets/images/screenshot-services-price.png)
 ![Services description section screenshot](assets/images/screenshot-services-description.png)